scscofield/Tarkins-Revenge/README.md

 The Mod the Galaxy team for the use of their TRE files.

-Timbob for The Jawa Toolbox, which was so useful for opening up our cities.
+Timbab for The Jawa Toolbox, which was so useful for opening up our cities.

 Unsure: Serverwide announcements of important events like pvp kills, new server joins, etc.  We encountered this playing on Remastered and used this idea here on Tarkin's Revenge, but I don't believe the idea originated there.
 Let us know if you know for certain where this idea originated.